jrockway/ekglue/README.md

 to your Kubernetes API server authenticated automatically with the service account that runs Envoy.
 You'd have to do a lot of work to make it happen, but all the tools are available.
 Don't bridge that to the Internet or you will be mining a lot of cryptocoins in short order.

-Right now, all UDP ports are filtered out of EDS.
-See #3.